SocketCluster/sc-crud-sample/README.md

 Keep in mind that this app is optimized for cutting-edgeness, not for backwards compatibility with older browsers :p

+To make the most of this demo, you should open the web app in two different tabs/windows/browsers and make updates to the data in realtime.

 ## Installation

 To run this sample:

+- Make sure you have Node.js installed (http://nodejs.org/)
 - ```git clone``` this repo
-- Navigate to the sc-sample-inventory directory
+- Navigate to the sc-sample-inventory/ directory
 - Run ```npm install``` (no arguments)
 - Make sure you have bower installed, if not: ```npm install -g bower```
-- Navigate to sc-sample-inventory/public/ directory
+- Navigate to the public/ directory
 - Run ```bower install``` (no arguments)
-- Go to main sc-sample-inventory directory
+- Go back to the main sc-sample-inventory directory
 - Run ```node server```
+- In your browser, go to ```http://localhost:8000/```

 ## Back Story

-SocketCluster v2.0 (and this proof-of-concept project) is the culmination of more than 3 years of work towards my goal of building a framework to power 'the next generation' of web apps.
+SocketCluster v2.0 and this proof-of-concept project are the culmination of more than 3 years of work towards my goal of building a framework to power 'the next generation' of web apps.
 SocketCluster did not come out of nowhere - It is the successor to the following failed projects:

 1. jCombo (PHP/JavaScript full stack framework - https://github.com/jondubois/jcombo/graphs/contributors)